-- "Anchor texts" are defined as those texts used as core instruction. - Texts identified as "supplemental" or "optional" are not considered core texts.
+- "Anchor texts" are defined as those texts used as core to instruction.
+These may be big books, picture books, chapter books, poems, or text passages. - Texts identified as "supplemental" or "optional" are not considered core texts.

-- Review the Table of Contents to identify the central texts used by all students in core class instruction. - Read through anchor texts and accompanying teacher resources outlining them. - Review the appendices, teacher resources, or other source for information about the anchor texts. - If more information is needed, search online to determine if the text is published, if the author is published, if the text has won awards, etc.
+- Review the Table of Contents to identify the central texts used by all students in core class instruction. - Read through anchor texts and accompanying teacher resources outlining them. - Review the appendices, teacher resources, or other sources for information about the anchor texts. - If more information is needed, search online to determine if the text is published, if the author is published, if the text has won awards, etc.

 - Are the anchor texts rich in language?
-Do they provide academic vocabulary? - Do most literature anchor texts provide rich characterizations (v. one-dimensional characters)? - If units contain text sets operating as anchor texts, how do they work together as quality texts? - Do texts consider a range of student interests? - Would this text be interesting to the average x grader? - Are the illustrations supportive of the text and/or do the illustrations extend the meaning of the text?
+Do they provide academic vocabulary? - Do most literature anchor texts provide rich characterizations (v. one-dimensional characters)? - Do the anchor texts include artistically and visually appealing illustrations? - What evidence do you have that anchor texts are of publishable quality? - If units contain text sets operating as anchor texts, how do they work together as quality texts? - Which texts included one-dimensional characters? - Are the illustrations supportive of the text and/or do the illustrations extend the meaning of the text?

 - Share evidence of the indicator. - Where did you find rich language and academic vocabulary in the anchor texts?
-Did any anchor texts lack rich language and academic vocabulary. - What themes/topics were included in the materials? - Are the texts worthy of students' time and attention? - Do texts included one-dimensional characters? - Are there anchor texts that are not of high quality?

-- Discuss any questions that were not answered by the curriculum. - Look for and discuss whether the indicator was met fully, partially, or did not meet any scoring bullet in the scoring section. - Agree on the final rating.
+Did any anchor texts lack rich language and academic vocabulary or accurate factual information? - What themes/topics were included in the materials? - Are the texts worthy of students' time and attention? - Which texts included one-dimensional characters? - Are there anchor texts that are not of high quality? - Discuss any questions that were not answered by the curriculum. - Look for and discuss whether the indicator was met fully, partially, or did not meet any scoring bullet in the scoring section. - Agree on the final rating.

 Criterion 1.1 Texts are worthy of students' time and attention: texts are of quality and are rigorous, meeting the text complexity criteria for each grade.
 Materials support students' advancing toward independent reading.
 Indicator 1b Materials reflect the distribution of text types and genres required by the standards at each grade level.
+This does not include decodables.
+Those are identified in Criterion 3.

 Scoring: 4 points 2 points 0 points Materials meet ALL of the requirements of this indicator.
 Materials DO NOT meet ALL of the requirements of this indicator.
 Materials DO NOT meet ANY of the requirements of this indicator.
 Materials reflect the distribution of text types/genres required by the grade-level standards.
-Materials reflect a 50/50 balance of informational and literary texts in Grades 3-5 and an approximate 55/45 split in Grades 6-8, with an emphasis on literary nonfiction.
+Materials reflect a 50/50 balance of informational and literary texts.
 Materials reflect the distribution of text types/genres required by the grade-level standards.
-Materials reflect a 50/50 balance of informational and literary texts in Grades 3-5 and an approximate 55/45 split in Grades 6-8, with an emphasis on literary nonfiction.
+Materials reflect a 50/50 balance of informational and literary texts.
 Materials reflect the distribution of text types/genres required by the grade-level standards.
-Materials reflect a 50/50 balance of informational and literary texts in Grades 3-5 and an approximate 55/45 split in Grades 6-8, with an emphasis on literary nonfiction.
+Materials reflect a 50/50 balance of informational and literary texts.